Professional website for car repair shops & garages

 Car repair shops are almost exclusively local, with a typical service area of 5-20 km in urban environments and 20-50 km in rural areas.
 Google Business Profile with correct primary category ("Auto Repair Shop", secondary "Tire Shop", "TÜV Station", "Body Repair Shop" depending on focus), consistent NAP data and AutoRepair Schema.org markup are the three most important levers.
 We automatically synchronise website opening hours with the Google Business Profile and maintain special hours for holidays and business holidays so customers do not stand in front of closed gates.

 Reviews are purchase-decisive in this industry - according to BITKOM, 87 percent of drivers trust online reviews when choosing a workshop.
-We integrate a gentle review request into your invoice (QR code directly to the Google review) and embed real reviews on the website in a GDPR-compliant way.
+We integrate a gentle review request into your invoice (QR code directly to the Google review) and embed real reviews on the website in a privacy-conscious way.
 The handling of negative reviews is important: a factual, fair response within 48 hours often has a stronger effect than the review itself and shows your service commitment.

 Frequently asked questions about car repair shop websites